spazznolo/spazznolo.github.io/_posts/2022-09-18-project-layout.md

 </p>
 <p>
 <h5>2.
 Locate the court.</h5>
 Professional tennis matches are played on regulation courts.
 This is important - by locating the court, we have a standardized system by which to measure distances.
-Pretty easily, the ball and players can be projected onto this system.
+From there, pretty easily, the ball and players can be projected onto this system.
 </p>
 <p>
 <h5>3.
 Identify the players.</h5>